What Are Blog Categories And Tags And How To Add Them Correctly To WordPress

 One of the first things to do when you are starting a blog is to set up your blog’s structure.
-This is where many new bloggers ask – what are blog categories and how do I add them to WordPress?
+This is where many new bloggers ask: What are blog categories and tags, and how do I add them to WordPress?

-In this post, I’ll share some key reasons why it’s important to plan your categories before you start producing too many blog posts.
+In this post, I’ll share some key reasons why it’s important to plan your categories and tags before you start producing too many blog posts.
+We’ll explore a few blog category examples.

-You’ll also learn how to add your categories to WordPress and how to add them to your navigation bar, nestled under the “Blog” link.
+You’ll also learn how to add a blog category to WordPress and to your navigation bar, nestled under the “Blog” link.

 DISCLOSURE: This post contains affiliate links, meaning if you click on a product or service, and decide to purchase it, I may receive a commission at no extra cost to you.
 All recommended products and services are based on my positive experience with them.
 For more information, please read my Disclaimer.